 The outboard motor is equipped with a water separator alert system.
 If water separated from the fuel exceeds a specific volume, the alert system will activate.

 The water separator-alert indicator will come on or blink.

-- 1. Water separator-alert indicator - The buzzer will sound intermittently when the remote control lever is in the neutral position.
+- 1. Water separator-alert indicator - The pop-up window will appear on the Multi-Display.